XpiritBV/Xpirit-Vsts-Release-Terraform/Xpirit.Vsts.Release.Terraform.Extension/readme.md

 Run terraform on the build server

 The terraform task let you:
+- Use a service endpoint to provide azure credentials

-- manage save terraform state file in azure blob storage
+- Use Azure blob storage for terraform remote backend
 - install terraform if not installed on build server
 - run terraform commands and arguments